n21rl/islands-net/src/site/notes/Summaries/Act VII - Visiting the Siblíns/Session 19.md

 Taking matters into her own hands, Rena magically morphed into a copy of the librarian automaton.
 In disguise, she made her way past the guards and down to Disposal.
 Among the piles of discarded items, she salvaged a old spell book and a damaged scroll.
 In a deeper cave-like area, she noticed crumbled sections of walls that seem to lead to other underground tunnels but could not get past them.

-Perhaps more intriguingly, she encountered a confused automaton head with shiny blue eyes that addressed her as "User" and offered to answser her queries.
+Perhaps more intriguingly, she encountered a confused automaton head with shiny blue eyes that addressed her as "User" and offered to answer her queries.
 Suspicious and running out of time before the library closing time, she kept the interaction brief.
 She hurried back to the surface and exited Eólas after returning to her usual appearance.

 ## Yazim
 Yazim had a tough conversation with Esmith, during which she blamed him for abandoning his crew, his family, and her.
 She told Yazim that the girls of their crew were all executed while she was sent to prison.
 Yazim apologised, explaining he thought his family would be safer if he left and that he needed time to figure out his best plan of action.